CrossRef/rest-api-doc/rest_api.md

 | `award.funder` | `{funder doi or id}` | metadata for records with an award with matching funder.
 Optionally combine with `award.number` |

 [^*]: Not implemented yet.

+### Multiple filters

+Multiple filters can be specified in a single query.
+In such a case, different filters will be applied with AND semantics, while specifying the same filter multiple times will result in OR semantics - that is, specifying the filters:

+- `is-update:true`
+- `from-pub-date:2014-03-03`
+- `award.funder:10.13039/100000001`
+- `award.funder:10.13039/100000050`

+would locate documents that are updates, were published on or after 3rd March 2014 and were funded by either the National Science Foundation (`10.13039/100000001`) or the National Heart, Lung, and Blood Institute (`10.13039/100000050`).
+These filters would be specified by joining each filter together with a comma:

+    /works?filter=is-update:true,from-pub-date:2014-03-03,award.funder:10.13039/100000001,award.funder:10.13039/100000050

+### Dot filters

+A filter with a dot in its name is special.
+The dot signifies that the filter will be applied to some other record type that is related to primary resource record type.
+For example, with work queries, one can filter on works that have an award, where the same award has a particular award number and award-gving funding agency:

+    /works?filter=award.number:CBET-0756451,award.doi:10.13039/100000001

+Here we filter on works that have an award by the National Science Foundation that also has the award number `CBET-0756451`.

 ### Notes on owner prefixes